Plenary Speaker I

 University of Padua, Italy

-Biodata: Maurizio Faccio is currently an Associate Professor of Industrial Systems and Logistics at the School of Engineering at the University of Padua (Italy).
-He graduated in Engineering Management from the University of Padua with a score of 110/110 cum laude and earned his Ph.D. in Industrial Systems from the University with a thesis titled 'Assembly in the Modern Industrial Production’.
-He teaches and conducts research in industrial plant design and management, the development of advanced manufacturing technologies, assembly system design, plant logistics, industrial logistics, warehouses design and management, and operations management.
-He has published approximately 180 papers, with over 140 indexed in Scopus, in international journals and conference proceedings.
-Additionally, he serves as an Associate Editor of the Journal of Intelligent Manufacturing (Springer) with an Impact Factor of 8.33 in 2022, ranked 15th in the SJR (Industrial and Manufacturing Engineering).
-He is also a member of the Editorial Boards of various international journals, including Assembly Automation (Emerald), Applied Science (MDPI), Universal Journal of Mechanical Engineering (Horizon Research Publishing), among others.
-He has received several awards for his research results, such as the Best Paper Award in 2008 at the International Conference on Global Business Innovation and Development for the paper 'A Single Vendor Multiple Buyer Inventory Model for Evaluating Consignment Stock Policy.'
-He also received the Highly Commended Paper Award in 2013 from the international journal 'Assembly Automation' (Emerald) for the paper 'Fully Flexible Assembly System (F-FAS): a New Concept in Flexible Automation.'
-Furthermore, he received the Best Commended Paper Award at the international conference IFAC MIMS 2022 Conference for the paper 'Influence of Task Time Variations in Adopting Walking Worker Assembly Systems: a Design Approach.'
+Moreover, he serves at present as an Associate Editor in the Journal of Intelligent Manufacturing, Springer, Impact Factor 8.33, ranked 15th in SJR-Industrial and Manufacturing Engineering in 2022.
+He has further participated as a member of different International Journal Editorial Boards, including but not limited to the following: Assembly Automation, Emerald; Applied Science, MDPI; Universal Journal of Mechanical Engineering, Horizon Research Publishing.
+He was awarded the Highly Commended Paper Award in 2013 by the international journal 'Assembly Automation for the paper 'Fully Flexible Assembly System (F-FAS): a New Concept in Flexible Automation.'
+Besides this, he also got the Best Commended Paper Award at the international conference IFAC MIMS 2022 Conference on the paper entitled, 'Influence of Task Time Variations in Adopting Walking Worker Assembly Systems: a design approach.'
 Top cited 2023 paper, Journal of Intelligent Manufacturing, with the paper, Human factors in cobot era: a review of modern production systems features.
-He was also awarded the Best Funded Research Project for the project 'COLOG' (Collaborative Logistics) - 'Methods and Tools for the Integration of Human Resources and Collaborative Robotic Systems in Manufacturing Production Management' by the Veneto Region.
-He is member of the International Technical Committee TC 5.1.
+He was also awarded, in 2019, the Best Financed Research Project award by the Veneto Region for the project 'COLOG' - 'Methods and Tools for the Integration of Human Resources and Collaborative Robotic Systems in Manufacturing Production Management'.
+In 2020 he developed several parts of the project AD-HOC - Augmentation and Development of Human Operations by Cobots for improving manual work in the manufacturing companies.
+Member of the International Technical Committee TC 5.1.
 Manufacturing Plant Control (IFAC) and Scientific Vice-chair "Plant Operations Management" thematic chair.
-He has conducted research activities in national and international research programs and is involved in the European Project MAIA, under the call: H2020-MSCA-RISE, Models and Methods for an Active Ageing Workforce: an International Academy (https://maiaproject.eu/).
-Additionally, he leads and is involved in many research collaborations with Italian and European companies in the field of industrial systems and logistics.
+He carried out research activity in national and international research programs and participated in the European Project MAIA, under the call: H2020-MSCA-RISE, Models and Methods for an Active Ageing Workforce: an International Academy (https://maiaproject.eu/).